CamWheeler135/CS50_Final_Project/README.md

 There we have it, we have explored quite a lot in this final project.
 We have spoken about multi-armed bandits, the environment for them, and the algorithms that aim to solve them.
 Hopefully you now feel confident enough to go through my code and see how I have implemented all of these algorithms.
 This repo is not aimed to make it the most efficient, I instead wanted to show that how these algorithms work and implement my first project in reinforcement learning.
 I hope you enjoy!!!

-Here are some figures that I ran using this code, there are many more in the plotting code, but these give the best overview of each algorithms performance.
+Here is the figure of the cumulative reward of each agent from an experiment I ran using this code, there are many more in the plotting code, but this give the best overview of each algorithms performance.

 ![Alt text](main_figure/cumulative_reward.png)